 Angela’s company offers insurance services to all foreigners and Colombians who need assistance in their process of finding the best insurance protection while living in Colombia.
 With over ten years of experience, they design the plan that best fits your needs allowing you to enjoy your life abroad.

-Angela is an independent insurance broker but she prefers selling SURA insurance since they offer the best coverage.
+Angela is an independent insurance agent but she prefers selling SURA insurance since they offer the best coverage.
 Also, she believes that SURA has the best private clinics in Colombia and is the most solvent health insurance provider in the country.

 Angela is based in Medellín but can sell insurance throughout Colombia and even to clients overseas working via the phone and email.

 Our insurance partnership is an affiliate relationship (like the Amazon affiliate program).
 If you use our Colombian insurance partner, Medellin Guru receives a small commission and you support this website.
 This is at no additional cost to you.
 The price remains the same, whether you use a button or affiliate link on this website or not.

 The Medellin Guru website has several popular articles about Colombian insurance and healthcare services: